 BCBH Bereavement Resource Directory

-The only comprehensive Bereavement Resource Directory of not-for-profit bereavement support groups and agencies in BC with over 300 agencies in 76 cities in the province (only available in electronic version).
+The only comprehensive Bereavement Resource Directory of not-for-profit bereavement support groups and agencies in BC with over 315 agencies in 106 locations in the province (only available in electronic version).
 Includes alphabetical listing by cities, a cross-reference index, internet resources, Victim Services information, access to websites, e-mail addresses and map finder.

 Loss-specific brochures authored by Dr. Alan Wolfelt, PhD, CT, noted author, educator and Clinical Thanatologist.